ElementalNinja/GroupProject/README.md

-This is the dev branch.
+This is the dev branch, use this to test and tweak.

+This branch is specifically made for lab3a, and focuses on integrating SQL

 ![Feature branch workflow check](https://img.shields.io/github/actions/workflow/status/ElementalNinja/GroupProject/main.yml?branch=feature%2Fview-record&label=Build%20Status&logo=githubactions&logoColor=white&style=for-the-badge)